Ron Ormond

-Ron Ormond (born Vittorio Di Naro, August 29, 1910 – May 11, 1981) was an American author, showman, screenwriter, film producer, and film director of Western, musical, and exploitation films.
+Ron Ormond (August 29, 1910 – May 11, 1981) was an American author, showman, screenwriter, film producer, and film director of Western, musical, and exploitation horror films.
 Following his survival of a 1968 plane crash, Ormond began making Christian films.

 Early life

-Ron Ormond was born Vittorio Di Naro, anglicised to Vic Narro.
+Ron Ormond was born either Victor Narro or Naro (no birth certificate has been located; it has been erroneously reported that his birth name was Vittorio Di Naro, when in fact this was just a humorous film-making alias).
 He took his surname from his friend, magician and hypnotist Ormond McGill.
 Ormond married the vaudeville singer and dancer June Carr (1912–2006) six weeks after he met her during a run of 1935 stage performances at the Capitol Theater in Portland, Ore.
 Calling himself "Rahn Ormond," Ormond performed magic and acted as the show's master of ceremonies.
 They remained married until his death.
 They became partners in film production and had two sons.
 The first son, Victor, died of pneumonia, and their second son, Tim, acted in several of their films.
 June Ormond's father actor, former nightclub owner and burlesque comic Cliff Taylor, also appeared in many of the Ormond's films.